Red Beach Facts

 The plant sprouts as green in the early spring then transforms into various shades of crimson during the period between August and October.

-Experts theorize that the unique ratio of alkaline and saline in the local soil gives rise to the unique appearance of what would otherwise be an unremarkable seaweed.
+Experts also theorize that the rather unique ratio of alkaline and saline in the local soil gives rise to the unique appearance of what would otherwise be an unremarkable seaweed.

-The region represents an environmentally important zone.
+Consequently, the region also represents an environmentally important zone.
 Many of the bird species living here are endangered, yet here they thrive among the nesting opportunities and abundant fish.

 Humans also benefit from the region, as the unique habitat serves as home to prodigious numbers of crabs.